 30 day supply: 120 capsules

 New!
-HydroEye has been clinically tested and found to improve irritation symptoms, soothe the ocular surface at a cellular level, and maintain corneal smoothness in a double-blind, placebo-controlled, multi-center trial, recently published in the peer-reviewed journal, Cornea.
-The study examined HydroEye's effect on dry eye symptoms, important cellular markers, and corneal smoothness - a key factor for healthy vision and eye comfort.
+HydroEye has been clinically tested and found to improve dry eye symptoms, keep inflammation at bay and maintain corneal smoothness in a double-blind, placebo-controlled, multi-center trial, recently published in the peer-reviewed journal, Cornea.
+The study examined HydroEye's effect on dry eye symptoms, markers of inflammation, and corneal smoothness - a key factor for healthy vision and eye comfort.
 Read more about these important scientific findings

-A leading, doctor-recommended dry eye treatment that provides continuous relief from dry eyes due to: age, tear deficiency, contact lens wear, computer use, frequent flying, LASIK surgery, and other causes.
+A leading, doctor-recommended dry eye treatment that provides continuous relief from dry eye discomfort due to: age, tear deficiency, contact lens wear, computer use, frequent flying, LASIK surgery, and other causes.

-Patented oral formula works from the inside out to maximize eye comfort
+Patented oral formula works from the inside out to target the root causes of dry eye.

-Features a proprietary blend of omega fatty acids and nutrient cofactors that help soothe the eye's surface and support all three layers of the tear film.
+Features a proprietary blend of omega fatty acids and nutrient cofactors that help reduce inflammation, an underlying cause of dry eye, and support all three layers of the tear film.
 View supplement facts

 Much more powerful than flaxseed oil or fish oil alone, HydroEye includes omega-3 EPA and DHA from highly pure USP®-verified fish oil and also provides the unique omega fatty acid, GLA, from black currant seed oil that cannot be easily obtained from the diet.
-GLA has been found to play a key role in dampening symptoms for those with dry eyes in seven clinical studies.
+GLA has been found to play a key role in dampening dry eye symptoms in seven clinical studies.
 GLA is not found in flaxseed or fish oil.
-View studies on GLA’s role in supporting dry eyes.
+View studies on GLA’s role in dry eye.

 HydroEye has been found to raise levels of lactoferrin, a protective protein found in tears.
 Read about the study.

-Offers uninterrupted support for dry eyes with continued use; results typically experienced within 30-60 days.
+Offers uninterrupted dry eye relief with continued use; results typically experienced within 30-60 days.

 Money-back guarantee!
 Try HydroEye risk-free for 60 days.